bsuwal/site/_posts/2019-04-06-diffusion_maps.md

 Let us see how this diffusion process represents our earlier examples.

 * The PageRank algorithm was trying to solve the problem of ranking web pages by their relative importance.
 This is roughly what they were thinking: The more important web-pages are the ones that have the more important pages linking to them.
 At each step of the diffusion, you traverse a hyperlink on a web-page to follow where it leads to.
 * In a social network, the edges could be whether a person is connected to another person.
-If you have spicy gossip and you introduce it to the network, the transition probabilities are the chances that a person has heard the gossip.
+If you have spicy gossip and you introduce it to the network, the transition probabilities are the chances that a person will hear the gossip next.
 * You can see why this is useful for clustering.
 In one time-step, you probably travel to your nearest neighbors.
 The distance information is just disguised as probabilities.
-* Each time step in diffusion lets you update the probabilities which city your friend probably is in.
+* Each time step in diffusion lets you update the probabilities of which city your friend probably is in.

 ### Extra credit